Facebook Pixel Join us Tuesday, October 28 for AUD's Fall 2025 Virtual Open House for Graduate Programs Opens a new window

 UCLA AUD is working on this effort in conjunction with the Los Angeles Fire Department (LAFD) and other first-response agencies.

-A series of collaborative, inclusive workshops over the course of 2024 will encourage residents to share their concerns, an effort to engage public dialogue toward a thorough understanding of the vulnerabilities that communities face with potential wildfires in their neighborhoods.
-The first workshop is held on April 27, 2024 at AUD's Perloff Hall, with registration and more information available via the project website.
+A series of collaborative, inclusive workshops over the course of 2024 encouraged residents to share their concerns, an effort to engage public dialogue toward a thorough understanding of the vulnerabilities that communities face with potential wildfires in their neighborhoods.
+The first workshop was held on April 27, 2024 at AUD's Perloff Hall, with more information available via the project website.

 Based on the information collected during its 2024 workshops, the UCLA AUD team will prepare recommendations to improve public safety, property protection, and agencies’ responses for residents living in the Santa Monica Mountains Wildland Urban Interface.